Key Takeaways

 - Tap the sender’s name and click Block this Contact.

-Another way to block Norton spam emails is to manually enter the email address to your Blocked Contacts list:
+Another way to block Norton spam emails is to manually add the sender to your Blocked Contacts list in Mail settings.

 Additional Tips for Protecting Your Inbox